twareintor/MacroInterpreterInC/README.md

 #DEFINE @TABLE01 Sheet1$
     </pre>
-To support embraced #IF../#ELSE/#ENDIF conditions, at as many levels as possible An unrecognized macro command is ignored and becomes just a macro comment Intended to support also something like #INCLUDE directive And more.
+To support embraced #IF../#ELSE/#ENDIF conditions, at as many levels as possible An unrecognized macro command is ignored and becomes just a macro comment.
+Future development: Intended to support also something like #INCLUDE directive And more.